macguirerintoul/v4.macguire.me/content/process/forecast.md

 #### Helpful empty state

-When someone first runs Forecast, they won't have any tasks, and likely won't know their way around.
+When someone first runs Forecast, they won't have any tasks and won't know their way around.
 The empty state was an opportunity to show them the ropes.

 ![The Forecast empty state.](~/assets/images/forecast/empty-state.png)